NaveenRajaLaxmana/Pizzahutazure/README.md

 ***Docker Image***

-Docker image for the appliation is created using the dockerfile.
+Docker image for the application is created using the dockerfile.
 This image is pushed into Azure container registry.

 ***Terraform***